bernatandrea/FM-tree/README.md

  For example, consider a text "ecoli.txt", its index consists of  BWT,SA,C(occ) arrays which are created by choosing second option. `Like the patterns, the input text can only include the characters which belong to {A, C, G, T}`.

 * For searching with FMtree choose third option.
-Result count and locations will be saved in `results.txt` and program preferences will be written on a console.
+Result with count and locations will be saved in `results.txt` and program preferences will be written on a console.

 * Example: After running FMtree it will report the following information: